sai-educ/math-vocab/README.md

 Open `index.html` in any browser.
 That is the welcome page; the **Open the Explorer** button takes you into the tool itself (`app.html`).

 Nothing to install and no sign-in.
-It works on a tablet, laptop or phone.
+It works on a tablet, laptop or any browser — on a phone screen, the Explorer suggests switching to a larger device rather than opening into a cramped layout.

 **How a child uses it — three steps:**

-1. **Pick a grade** along the top.
+1. **Choose a grade** along the top.
-2. **Pick a topic** on the left (these are the Common Core domains).
+2. **Select a topic** on the left (grouped by the standard's own domains — Operations & Algebraic Thinking, Geometry, and so on).
-3. **Pick a word** — its explanation appears on the right.
+3. **Select a vocabulary word** — its explanation appears on the right.

 The 3D map in the middle shows where that word sits among all the others.
 You can spin it by dragging, and tapping any dot in it jumps straight to that word.

 ---